josh-works/josh-works.github.io/_drafts/on-leaving-evangelicalism-and-opposing-it.md

 # issue_id: 5
 ---

 # Content warning

-_I've wanted to express aspects of this to others, particularly to those in my life who come from a religious background.
-Specifically, those who would call themselves "evangelical" or "protestant"._
+I've wanted to express aspects of this to others, particularly to those in my life who come from a religious background.
+Specifically, those who would call themselves "evangelical" or "protestant".

-two-paragraph summary:
+a brief summary:

 The theological underpinnings of modern evangelicalism are two-fold.
-First, a guy named Anselm, in like 1100 AD, invented a justification for nobility and chivalry known as the 'satisfaction theory of atonement'.
+First, a guy named Anselm, in like 1100 AD, invented a theological justification for nobility and chivalry known as the 'satisfaction theory of atonement'.
 Second, the puritans (john calvin, martin luther, others of that 1500s ilk) openly advocated genocide against certain groups of christians who wanted to be left alone, but committed the offense of being insufficiently deferential to religious and political authorities.

-**Therefore, everything associated with Calvinism or the satisfaction view of atonment is completely polluted with murder, violence, and domination.
-If murder, violence, and domination (or being murdered, having violence enacted upon you, and being dominated) isn't your cup of tea, run.**
+**Therefore, everything associated with Calvinism/the puritans or the satisfaction view of atonment is completely polluted with murder, violence, and domination.
+If murder, violence, and domination (or being murdered, having violence enacted upon you, and being dominated) isn't your cup of tea, run.** [^burden-of-proof]

+[^burden-of-proof]: Some readers will understandibly protest this 'discard' I'm advocating for.
+Throwing away "the puritans" and the satisfaction view of atonement?
+Yes, that's what I'm advocating for, and the burden of proof is on _you_ for why something so odious as a theological justification for nobility, or a theological justification for domination and violence, shouldn't be discarded.

-"Modern christians" don't resort to physical violence as quickly as their intellectual forebearers (slaveholders), for example, but they instantly reach for tools of psychological and verbal coercion as soon as they see something that looks "out of line".
+"Modern christians" don't resort to physical violence as quickly as their intellectual forebearers (slavers), for example, but they instantly reach for tools of psychological and verbal coercion as soon as they see something that looks "out of line".

 Those willing to use verbal and psychological coercion, in justifying that coercion, find themselves as bedfellows with those who use physical violence, and the spawn of that union is demonic.
-America's global military empire (and domestic military 'empire') is firmly rooted in the logical extension of this verbal and psychological coercion.
-Police yelling "stop resisting!" and the US military's message of "accept our democracy" lives close to the message parents like to proclaim, which is "you will do whatever I tell you, and i'll psychologically torture you until you comply"
+America's global military empire (and its _domestic_ military empire) is firmly rooted in the logical extension of this verbal and psychological coercion.
+Police yelling "stop resisting!" and the US military's message of "accept our democracy" lives close to the message parents coerce on their children, which is "you will do whatever I tell you, and i will psychologically torture you until you comply."

-# Where I started
+# Who this post is for/who might find this interesting

+First, this is love letter to an earlier and younger version of myself.

+I experienced difficulty of many shades, because I was trying hard to fit into, and live according to, a system and regime that I thought was capable of absorbing my energy and giving me back something worthwhile, something that would justify what I was giving it.
+I eagerly pursued safety for myself, relative to caretakers around me, and with the naïvety only children can embody, tried (unsuccessfully) to obtain safety from them while maintaining an individuated sense of self.

+I relied on this regime of religiosity to intermediate all sorts of relationships.
+Relationships with my family, friends, and myself.
+This religieosity wasn't capable of intermediating these relationships healthfully, and I experienced pain and harm as a result, without ever understanding why the pain was so poingant, the hurt so profound, the loneliness and abandonment so bottomless.

+A way I like to move through the world is to add rungs to the bottom of the ladder, whatever ladder I am on, so if anyone else wants to move up that particular ladder, it is more accessible to them than it was to me.

+Some of you might find yourself with something like a hole in the bottom of your heart, a pervasive sense of emptiness, alienation from otherse and yourself, purposelessness, and a sense of feeling deeply, desperately alone, or desperately unfit for relationships with others, especially in situations where you feel like you shouldn't _feel_ alone, like when you're with family.

+Listen to yourself, attend to your inner state.
+It is full of rich and valuable signal.
+The message of toxic family dynamics is one of numbness and self-abandonment and dissociation from the inner world.
+It is soul-murderous to exist in such a noxious environment.

+Together, we might help you rebuild a sense of self, healthy boundaries, and an ability to make your own way through the world.

+Some of you have been raised in toxic and abusive environments and don't yet know it.
+Your soul may have been crushed, repeatedly, until you relented and consented to whatever regime you were under, and you don't even remember that this ever happened.

+Lets go recover your soul.
+The wourld needs soulful, lively people. _You_ need your own soul, and a sense of aliveness.
+Let's see if we cannot get it back.

-From birth through my early 30s, my parents had me firmly ensconced in the evangelical church traditions, which I've now left.
-I was raised in a verbally, emotionally, and physically abusive household, more akin to a cult than anything else.
-I was surrounded by others from the same cult, and it took a long time to get far enough from it that I could see it clearly.
+From birth through my early 30s, my parents had me firmly ensconced in the evangelical church traditions.

+I was raised in an abusive and neglectful household (physical, emotional, verbal), more akin to a cult than anything else.
+Because I was surrounded by others from the same cult, and it took a long time to get far enough from it that I could see it clearly.

-Members of that cult have been saying or implying unflattering things about me, and perhaps underappreciate my nearly-autistic tendencies to (over)intellectualize my justifications for my actions.
+Some members of this cult have been saying or implying unflattering things about me, and perhaps underappreciate my nearly-autistic tendencies to (over)intellectualize my justifications for my actions.
 Perhaps they sensed this, as I've been pressured to comply, not speak, and certainly not explain myself.
-I've begged, literally, members of the group to engage with me on a level fractionally approaching 'fair' or 'empathetic' or 'mutual', and true to the way in which I was raised, those requests were denied.
+I've begged, literally, members of the group to engage with me on a level fractionally approaching 'fair' or 'empathetic' or 'mutual', but, true to the way in which I was raised, those requests were denied.

 This post is an explanation of how, without ever intending to, I found myself to have walked out of that camp of evangelicalism, and from their point of view I'm now firmly planted in "heretical theological hinterlands."

 Hilariously, I consider myself to have recovered a much more actionable, robust, and firm understanding of the person of Jesus Christ (and the things he said and did, and why) than I ever had in the decades leading up to now.

 I don't use the labels 'deconstruction' or 'exvangelical'.
 I simply matured and refined my understanding of a certain religious tradition I was once a part of, and have 'grown' into a much more comfortable, peaceful, enjoyable  version of that religious tradition.
+Despite my anger about my origins, I warmly extend an invite to this greener side of the fence, to anyone who currently finds themselves still a member of any religious tradition that is or adjacent to evangelicalsm.
+It's way, way more peaceful and enjoyable 'out here'.

-It would horrify those like my parents, but I've actually internalized (some of) the words they spoke over me: "love others, act justly, walk humbly." (they said, as they poured violence, anger, shame, condemnation, and credible threats of abandonment into me, to control me.
-This is why I've cut them out of my life, and why I have been freely encouraging other children of emotionally immature parents to consider doing the same, if it would be protective\healing.[^horrors]
+While my current "place" would horrify those from the religious communities in which I was raised, I've actually internalized (some of) the words they spoke over me: "love others, act justly, walk humbly." (they said, as they poured violence, anger, shame, condemnation, and credible threats of abandonment into me and others, to control us.)
+This is why I've cut them out of my life, and why I have been freely encouraging other children of emotionally immature parents to consider doing the same, if it would be protective\healing.

-[^horrors]: the horrors such religiously inclined, emotionally immature people might feel over what I'm writing are only just beginning...

 I'm basically writing this document as a mix of an "impassioned open letter", and "a list of resources and concepts that I wish I'd encountered years earlier in my life."